RyanSaxe/ARC-Evals/README.md

 2. Clean up initial page of the UI.
 It's a bit too much at the moment
 3. Make it easy to compare model predictions across agents, within context for claude chat
 4. Create a `TrainAgent` base class that has necessary infrastructure for training ML models
+5. Fix bug where if an Agent execution fails, the color-based metrics get marked as passing in the UI